bbauska/CSS3-Reference/README.md

 means there are 6 picas to an inch.
 The capital letters of text set to 1 pica should be 1/6 of an inch tall.
 For example, p {font-size: 1.5pc;}
 would set text to be the same size as the example declarations found in the definition of points.
-Keep in mind the previous warnings. **Relative Length Units**
+Keep in mind the previous warnings. <b>Relative Length Units</b>

 The available relative units are: